Nimlok/Package-Arduino/README.md

-# Package-Template
+# Package-Arduino

-Template for creating a new package
+Package for serial port communication with arduino boards